stianloader/Starloader/README.md

 galimulator folder.

 Mods need to be added in a "mods" folder located in the galimulator directory.

+For JPMS, the `de.geolykt.starloader.launcher` and `core` (from classtransform) modules must be defined as root modules.
+You probably also want to include `org.fusesource.jansi` as a root module, though SLL will somewhat gracefully recover if that module is missing.

 ## Licensing and redistributing